-Turning on the furnace for the first time in Dallas, can cause more problems than turning on the A/C for the first time.
+Turning on the furnace for the first time in Dallas can cause more problems than turning on the A/C for the first time.
 This is because we rarely use our furnaces compared to other parts of the country.
 With fewer months of use, that means our furnaces sit for a lot longer and can face bigger problems with initial use.
-Follow the steps below to ensure your furnace will work well for the few cold months in Texas.
+Follow the steps below from our experienced HVAC service team at Lex Air Conditioning & Heating to ensure your furnace will work well for the few cold months in Texas.

 1. Check the Air Filter

 The hot weather of Dallas means our furnaces collect dust, literally, most of the year.
 Cleaning the air filter or even (replacing it) should be done especially at the start of the season.
 Every 3 to 4 months is recommended, but for those of us in Dallas, replacing it once at the start of the cold season can be done.
 Air filters are cheap and well worth it compared to cleaning a filter by hand.